Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 2) Animator’s Palate

-A fixture on four out of the five DCL cruise ships, Animator’s Palate is one of the restaurants on Disney Fantasy as well.
+A fixture on the four classic DCL cruise ships, Animator’s Palate is one of the restaurants on Disney Fantasy as well.
 Here guests are able to animate their own characters and watch them come to life on the screens around the restaurant.
 No matter which version of the restaurant you experience on the different Disney cruise ships, the menu is basically the same, and a must-try dish is the truffle pasta appetizer.
+I like to order the truffle pasta as my entree on occasion.
+Just ask your server for a larger entree portion while you’re ordering your meal.

 3) Royal Court